kaybcodes/kaybcodes.github.io/_posts/2025-07-07-bridging-digital-divide.md

 tech skill-building, and practical knowledge to families and students in underserved areas.
 I want to help make sure that no one is left behind in the digital age just because of where they live or how much money they make.

+### 👴🏽 Who I’d Tell First
+If I could share this accomplishment with anyone, it would be my grandfather, who passed away in September 2024.
+He was a strong believer in the power of education and always encouraged our family to pursue it wholeheartedly.
+He saw education as a gateway to opportunity, especially for young Black students, and he reminded us often that knowledge was something no one could take away.
+Even though he's no longer physically here, I carry his words with me in everything I do.
+T